Tara “Masery” Miler and I are working on a book about Pagan events and accessibility. Press release below

 Janet Callahan is a Pagan author, lecturer, and workshop leader.
 She’s published many articles and posts across the Internet.
 She has essays in several Pagan anthologies including Manifesting Prosperity: A Wealth Magic Anthology and Shades of Faith.
 She currently writes two blogs: http://www.janetcallahan.com and writes about life as a Pagan parent of children with multiple special needs at http://ourlittleacorn.com

 Tara “Masery” Miller has Turner Mosaic and PTSD.
 She graduated from Southeast Missouri State University with a degree in mass communications specifically media studies and a minor in religion.
 She’s a panentheist Gaian who has a deep relationship with the Goddess Gaia and a member of the Unitarian Universalist Larger Fellowship.
 She’s been involved with Pagan Pride Day, the Pagan Leaders Recommended Reading list with Elizabeth Barrett, and other wonderful magic circles over the years.
-She has written the Staff of Asclepious blog at Patheos for over three years. http://patheos.com/blogs/paganswithdisabilities/ and also has a new website at http://taramaserymiller.com Currently, she lives in Missouri with her husband, Michael, and a myrriad of pets.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+She has written the Staff of Asclepious blog at Patheos for over three years. http://patheos.com/blogs/paganswithdisabilities/ and also has a new website at http://taramaserymiller.com Currently, she lives in Missouri with her husband, Michael, and a myrriad of pets.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio